 Does Federal Brace provide finish options on support brackets?

 We do offer electrostatic powder coat finishes in several standard colors on our brackets.
-To view information on our finishes please view the materials finish page here.
+View more information on our available finishes here.

 How does Electrostatic Powder Coat painting differ from spray on paint?